 In addition, they also contain large amounts of plant nutrients, in particular anthocyanins.
 The darker is a blueberry, the more anthocyanins it contains.
 Blueberries have exceptional healing effects.

 Ginger has always been one of the most powerful plant antioxidants ever found.
-Many health studies have also shown that it helps with heartburn, bad digestion and vomiting, and prevents sickness during the journey.
+Many health studies have shown that it helps with heartburn, bad digestion, and vomiting, and prevents sickness during the journey.

-It also promotes blood circulation, helps with sore throat, releases peripheral blood vessels, strengthens saliva secretion, helps with sore throat, works well on the liver, reduces cholesterol and has antiseptic properties.
+It also promotes blood circulation, helps with a sore throat, releases peripheral blood vessels, strengthens saliva secretion, helps with a sore throat, works well on the liver, reduces cholesterol and has antiseptic properties.

-Baobab is a tree that grows in some parts of the world as Africa, Arabia and Australia.
+Baobab is a tree that grows in some parts of the world like Africa, Arabia, and Australia.
 Indigenous people who are able to read the language of nature have used baobab powder as an effective agent for inhibiting inflammation or even lowering the temperature.

 Some interpret it with an extremely good alkaline profile.
-It contains five times more potassium than bananas, is rich in calcium, contains linoleic acid and vitamins C, B2 and B3.
+It contains five times more potassium than bananas, is rich in calcium, contains linoleic acid and vitamins C, B2, and B3.
 Most of these substances are known to function anti-inflammatory.
-The locals therefore use it to eliminate swelling, lower body temperature and to relieve pain.
+The locals, therefore, use it to eliminate swelling, to decrease body temperature and to relieve pain.

-I should talk about foods that can cause inflammation also.
-Foods that can cause inflammation include red meat, sugar, white flour and some dairy products.
+I should also talk about foods that can cause inflammation.
+These include red meat, sugar, white flour, and some dairy products.
 Avoid them in case of frequent inflammation.
-Inflammation is also caused by heated, caramelized, fried and baked foods that are full of AGE’s.
+It is also caused by heated, caramelized, fried and baked foods that are full of AGEs.

 Advanced Glycation End-products (AGGs) are the final product of glycation.
 These are formed when sugars and fats react with a protein molecule, making the composition irreversibly altered and glued to different parts of the body, where it restricts the smooth functioning of bodily functions.

-AGE’s increase inflammation and oxidation, which results in aging and aging-related diseases – cardiovascular disease, brain disease (such as Alzheimer’s disease), bone and joint disorders, skin diseases, kidney disease, as well as insulin resistance, anemia and cancer of the disease.
+AGE’s increase inflammation and oxidation, which results in aging and aging-related diseases – cardiovascular disease, brain disease (such as Alzheimer’s disease), bone and joint disorders, skin diseases, kidney disease, as well as insulin resistance, anemia, and cancer.

-So, watch your (physical and mental) health, get your best tea for inflammation and eat foods that are rich in omega-3 fatty acids, turmeric, walnuts, green tea, citrus and tomato.
+When you have inflammation in your body it is never pleasant.
+So, watch your (physical and mental) health, avoid flour and sugar, get your best tea for inflammation and eat foods that are rich in omega-3 fatty acids, turmeric, walnuts, green tea, citrus, and tomato.